genesis-extensions/genesis/doc/build-ubuntu-deb.md

 are based on BerkeleyDB 4.8.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.

-See the section "Disable-wallet mode" to build SafeCash without wallet.
+See the section "Disable-wallet mode" to build Genesis without wallet.

 Optional: See --with-miniupnpc and --enable-upnp-default